The I-League: Introduction

 The AIFF has experienced its own problems over the years.
 While it finally provided all Indian footballers with an organization that could represent them internationally, the AIFF did not become a FIFA affiliate until 1948.

-Furthermore, the Indian team has consistently underperformed at international events, ranking 143rd in the world and 28th in Asia, below much smaller countries like the Maldives.
+Furthermore, the Indian team has consistently under performed at international events, ranking 141st in the world and 16th in Asia.

 India has only been invited to the FIFA World Cup once, in 1950, and the team elected not to attend for cost reasons.
 Since then India has struggled even to qualify for the Asian Cup, let alone the World Cup.